Nigeria: Who is aspiring president Bola Timubu? | DW | 13.01.2022

 They also point to outstanding questions about how Tinubu amassed his substantial wealth and real estate holdings — the extent of which is unknown.

-Bola Tinubu (right) has been allied with President Muhammadu Buhari (left) since the formation of the APC in 2014
+Bola Tinubu (right) has been allied with President Muhammadu Buhari since formation of the All Progressives Congress party in 2014

-He was behind negotiations to unite Nigeria's opposition parties and push for electoral reforms resulting in the merger of Nigeria's three biggest opposition parties into the APC in 2014.
+He was behind negotiations to unite Nigeria's opposition parties and push for electoral reforms resulting in the merger of Nigeria's three biggest opposition parties into the All Progressives Congress party in 2014.

-He supported Buhari as the APC presidential candidate in the 2015 elections.
-Buhari's victory was in part thanks to Tinubu's extensive influence in Nigeria's southwest, especially in Lagos.
+He supported Buhari as the party's presidential candidate in the 2015 elections.
+Buhari's victory was in part thanks to Tinubu's extensive influence in Nigeria's southwest, especially Lagos.

-On the eve of the polls, photos of two bullion vans driving into Tinubu’s residence went viral on social media.
+On the eve of the polls, photos of two armored trucks driving into Tinubu's residence went viral on social media.

-The next day, Tinubu admitted that the vehicles were carrying cash to his property but said he did nothing wrong.
+The next day, Tinubu admitted that the vehicles were carrying cash to his property, but added that he did nothing wrong.

-“Excuse me, if I don't represent any agency of government and I have money to spend, if I have money, if I like, I give it to the people free of charge," he told reporters.
+"Excuse me, if I don't represent any agency of government and I have money to spend," he told reporters.
 "As long as not to buy votes."

+Tinubu said it was nobody's business if he was giving money to people.

 Speaking to journalists after announcing his presidential ambitions, Tinubu was asked why he wasn't satisfied to remain a kingmaker.